lennyitb/commentbox/README.md

 ### Add your style to the catalog

-Of course, you may add your own style(s) to the catalog of built-in styles, and optionally set it as default:
+Of course, you may add your own style(s) to the catalog of built-in styles and optionally set it as default.
+I suppose you could even redefine the built-in styles if you really wanted:

 ```ruby
   CommentBox.add_style\